Dahlia 'Ann Breckenfelder' (Col)

 Cultivation

-Grow in fertile, humus-rich, well-drained soil, enriched with organic matter and general purpose fertiliser, in full sun.
-Pinch out growing tips to encourage bushy plants and stake.
-Water freely in dry periods.
-Lift and store tubers in autumn to replant or use as a source of cuttings in spring.
-See dahlia cultivation
+Grow in fertile, humus-rich, well-drained soil, enriched with organic matter, in full sun.
+Pinch out growing tips to encourage bushy plants and stake – see staking perennials.
+Water if needed in dry periods.
+Lift and store tubers in autumn to replant, or use as a source of cuttings, in spring.
+See dahlia cultivation and our video How to plant dahlia tubers and care tips

 Propagation